-Typical for artisans from the Aosta Valley, this contemporary 'friendship cup' underscores how people have always cherished coming together around objects that symbolise companionship and sharing.
+This contemporary 'friendship cup' is typical of those made by artisans from the Aosta Valley, and highlights how people have always cherished spending time together around objects that symbolise companionship and sharing.

-In its form and use, the friendship cup is in the tradition of drinking vessels that have a communal function, e.g., the ancient Greek krater, the Holy Chalice or the large bowl in the Japanese tea ceremony
+In both its form and use, the friendship cup follows the tradition of communal drinking vessels, e.g. the Ancient Greek krater, the Holy Chalice, or the large bowl typically used in the Japanese tea ceremony.